youcefs21/youcefs21/README.md

 ## Summary:

-- 🎓 I'm a first year computer science student at McMaster University
+- 🎓 I'm a second year computer science student at McMaster University
 - 🔭 I'm always excited to learn new things about mathematics and computing.
 - ⚡ Fun fact: I ice skate as a hobby
-- 🌱 I’m currently learning test automation in python
+- 🌱 I’m currently full stack web development

 ### What I code with
 #### Languages